fredakilla/GPlayEngine/README.md

 <img src="https://i.imgur.com/KyRqyIP.png" width="25%" height="%">

 ## Current status
+- Cmake is used as main build system (qtcreator is also up-to-date)
-- bgfx integration is completed and replace opengl calls.
+- bgfx integration is completed and replace opengl.
 - bgfx is currently forced to use the opengl driver because engine still use some old glsl shaders.
 A pass on shaders is planned to use the bgfx shader syntax to be fully compatible with others bgfx backends.
 - Engine now use SDL2 by default to manage windows and inputs.
 Gamepad are not yet implanted.
 - Lua is temporarily disabled to speed up the compilation during core dev phase.
 - All previous samples and demo are now working with the new renderer.
+- A new sample "sample-graphics" is used to test bgfx conversion and new features.
 - Only tested on Linux, Windows and Emscripten for now.

 ## Install submodules dependencies